catseye/Robin/README.markdown

 * Support qualifiers during module import.
 Have identifiers be imported from modules qualified by default, and have something to turn this off.
   Possibly support "only" and "hiding" qualifiers.

-* An `-n` option to the implementation which suppresses output of the result of the main evaluation (so, evaluated for side effects only.)

 * Refactor module-handling code; put it in its own module, and add a module cache (not just for performance, but also to ensure that objects